-Effective communication has been a critical part of the Government campaign to stop the spread of COVID19.
+Effective communication has been a key part of the Government campaign to stop the spread of COVID19.

-Successfully conveying the key message around staying at home and staying apart from others could not be more critical – in this case, a clear message helps save lives.
+Successfully conveying the central messages around staying at home and staying apart from others could not be more critical – in this case, a clear message helps save lives.

-When bidding for work on any major project, messaging and comms is also critical.
+When bidding for work on any major project, messaging and comms are also critical.

 Here are four lessons we can learn and apply:

 1) LANGUAGE – MAKE IT CLEAR NOT CONFUSING: With coronavirus, a new term – ‘social distancing’ – has entered our lexicon.
 But it may be confusing for some.
 More effective is the simple “stayathome protecttheNHS save lives” mantra.

 In bid terms, the development of this core message is the “win theme” stage.

 Our first questions embarking on a pitch for any major project should be: What are the core messages we want to convey?
 How do we package them?
 How do we ensure our messages are crystal clear?

 2) BRING YOUR WORDS TO LIFE: The message to ‘stay apart 2m’ is fine – but many people will wonder how far 2m actually is?